Mosquito Control Service

 - How long will this application last?
 The product we use has a residual activity that will continue to control mosquitos entering from other areas.
 The exact length of time for the residual effects varies under different conditions, but three weeks is most common.

 - What kind of control can we expect?
 Excellent control.
-95% of your mosquitos or more will be knocked down immediately.
+It is our experience that up to 95% of your mosquitos will be knocked down immediately.

 - Will this application be harmful to my children or my pets?
 This application dries on the vegetation usually within 1 hour.
 People and pets can re-enter treated areas when the application has dried.